Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

     - Sepal length in cm

 Image below depicts the difference between the petal and sepal.
 Sepal is defined as the outermost structure of the flower, that  surround the more fragile parts of the flower .e.g. petals.
 Typically the petals can be  distinguished as being small and green  and the petals are colorful.
 However, this is not applicable to the iris flower species.
-Note in this image of the Iris Virginica  the sepals are larger than the petals  and are drooping, while the petals are upright.​
+Note in this image of the Iris Virginica  the sepals are larger than the petals  and are drooping, while the petals are upright.

 Based on the combination of the four numeric features, the classification of the iris flower is made.
 One flower species is linearly separable from the other two, but the other two are not linearly separable from each other.